 - Able to work independently and as part of a team

-- Previous experience working with children and young adults with challenging behaviour
+- Previous experience, or transferrable skills to allow working with children and young adults with challenging behaviour

 - Have the flexibility and willingness to work shifts, including weekends

 - Hold a Full UK Driving Licence